waltonjones/atf3paper/contributions.md

 # Author contributions
 W.D.J. developed the idea for miRNA-based screening.
-S.B., M.S., SY.B., and Y.K. generated and tested the UAS-miRNA fly stocks.
 S.B. carried out the screen and performed the rest of the experiments.
 S.B. and W.D.J. analyzed the data and wrote the paper.